WaiswaK/WaiswaK/README.md

 📫 Reach me at wswkenneth7@hotmail.com or visit www.kennethwaiswa.com for more information about me

 ⚡ Fun fact: I started this journey because I wanted to create my own video games.
-I haven't succeeded yet.

 💬 Ask me about ...
 Microsoft Dynamics ERPs.